 Quota hunting is conducted on the opening day of the spring turkey season and for the next 3 weeks of that season.
 Individuals desiring to hunt on Amelia WMA during this time period must apply through the Department’s quota hunt system.
 For information and to apply for a DWR quota hunt please visit GoOutdoorsVirginia.com.

 Two ranges are available, including a sighting-in range and a clay-bird shotgun range.
 The Amelia WMA ranges are open to the public from September 1 – March 31, Tuesday – Sunday and on holiday Mondays.
 Otherwise the ranges are closed each Monday for maintenance.
 The ranges may occasionally be closed at other times as posted in advance on-site.

 The sighting-in range has 6-stations from which the shooter fires into the backstop at 100 yards.
 There are target points at 25, 50 and 100 yards.
 Shooters may sight-in rifles or muzzleloading rifles, or they may pattern their shotgun at the sighting-in range.
 No pistols/handguns are allowed.
 No reservations are required.
+Range users will be required to bring their own target frames and paper targets only.
 Visitors age 17 and older who do not possess a valid Virginia hunting, freshwater fishing, or trapping license, or a current Virginia boat registration, will need to purchase an Access Permit.

 Range Operation Dates and Hours

 September 1 to March 31, closed on Mondays except holiday Mondays.

 Sunday: 1 PM – 6:30 PM